Australian Cobberdogs Coats and Colours

 PIGMENT

 There are two colours of pigment in the Australian Cobberdog.
-Black and Rose (same liver in other breeds)
+Black and Rose (same as liver in other breeds)

 Pigment is the colour of the nose and the skin lining around the eyes, lip rims, and on the pads of a dog's paws.
 The 'rose' pigment found in the dilute colours is not a lack of pigment, but is a definite colour.
 This means that there is no predisposition to sunburning or cancer in the rose pigmented Australian Cobberdog.